-As well as taking insulin, it would be good to look after your general health and live a healthy lifestyle.
-For example, finding a balance between the amount of sugar you eat and drink, and the amount you use as energy is a good way to control your blood sugar levels further.
-For more information on how to live well with Type 1 diabetes please see pages 10-15.
+When first diagnosed, your doctor or nurse may recommend eating a carefully controlled diet and exercising regularly.
+Finding a balance between the amount of sugar you eat and drink, and the amount you use as energy is a good way to control your blood sugar levels.
+For more information on how to adjust your diet and exercise please refer to pages 10-15.